Please use this identifier to cite or link to this item:

 |Resumen:||The species Atyaephyra desmarestii (Millet, 1831) has a wide geographic distribution in freshwater habitats, rivers and lakes, spanning from North Africa to the Middle East, a large part of Europe and some Mediterranean islands.
 This wide distribution, together with the disjunct nature of freshwater populations, makes A. desmarestii a candidate taxon to undergo processes of cryptic speciation.
 To test this assumption, in the present study two mitochondrial genes (16S and COI) were used to examine the diversity between selected populations across the distribution range of this species.
 The data support three clearly distinguishable groups of haplotypes.
 The largest one includes the majority of the west European populations and the North African ones, belonging to Atyaephyra desmarestii desmarestii.
 Within this group the genetic composition found for the Portuguese specimens does not support the validity of Atyaephyra rosiana de Brito Capello, 1867 as a different species, and is therefore here proposed to represent a synonym of Atyaephyra desmarestii.
 The second European group includes two Greek populations which must be considered as a different species and are tentatively identified as Atyaephyra stankoi (Karaman, 1972) according to geographic distribution.
 This species-level distinction is supported by high genetic differences, although morphological differentiation is not clear at present.
 The third group comprises only one sequence from Iraq whose value of genetic variability for 16S could support A. mesopotamica Al-Adhub (or A. orientalis Bouvier) as a valid species.
 Unfortunately, there are no COI sequences available for this specimen that could be used to confirm its status.|

 |Appears in Collections:||(ICMAN) Artículos|

-Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in Digital.CSIC are protected by copyright, with all rights reserved, unless otherwise indicated.